Westfalia WABHBL18 - Drill

 USER MANUAL WABHBL18 Westfalia

-ENGLISH The declared vibration total value and the declared noise emission values have been measured in accordance with a standard test method.
-The declared vibration total value may also be used in a preliminary assessment of exposure.
-Warning!
 The vibration and noise emission during actual use of the power tool can differ from the declared total value depending on the ways in which the tool is used, in particular, what kind of work piece is machined.
 It is necessary to identify safety measured to protect the operator that are based on an estimation of exposure in the actual conditions of use (taking account of all parts of the operating cycle such as the times when the tool is switched off and when it is running idle in addition to the trigger time).
 Try to minimize the impact of vibration and noise.
 Exemplary measures to reduce vibration exposure include wearing gloves while using the tool, limiting working time, and using accessories in good condition.

 Please note the included General Safety Notes and the following safety notes to avoid malfunctions, damage or physical injury.
 Please also observe the safety notes in the manuals for battery and charger.

-• Please read this manual carefully and use the unit only according to this manual.
+Please read this manual carefully and use the unit only according to this manual.

-• When using the rotary hammer use safety equipment includ-ing safety glasses and ear protection.
-Wear respiratory protec-tion suitable for the work being undertaken.
+- When using the rotary hammer use safety equipment including safety glasses and ear protection.
+Wear respiratory protection suitable for the work being undertaken.
 If operating the tool causes discomfort in any way, stop immediately and review your method of use.

-• Dispose of used packaging material carefully or store it out of the reach of children.
+- Dispos of used packaging material carefully or store it out of the reach of children.
 There is a danger of suffocation!
-Safety Notes for SDS Plus Rotary Hammers

-WARNING: If you suspect or discover asbestos is present in any area you are working seek
+WARNING: If you suspect or discover asbestos is present in any area you are working seek professional advice immediately.
+Removal of asbestos should be carried out by a licensed contractor.

-• It is imperative to follow all national safety regulations concerning the type of work being undertaken.
+It is imperative to follow all national safety regulations concerning the type of work being undertaken.

-• Masonry drilling or chiselling can create sharp particles that will impact the operator.
+- Masonry drilling or chiselling can create sharp particles that will impact the operator.
 Wear impact-resistant safety glasses.

-• SDS rotary hammers produce a very high level of vibration when operating in hammer or chisel mode.
+SDS rotary hammers produce a very high level of vibration when operating in hammer or chisel mode.
 Frequent breaks are advised.

-• Core drills should only be used with SDS drills featuring a safety clutch to prevent jamming, which could cause an injury to the operator.
+- Core drills should only be used with SDS drills featuring a safety clutch to prevent jamming, which could cause an injury to the operator.

-• If the safety clutch operates during use, quickly release the trigger and remove the core drill or bit from the masonry surface being drilled.
+- If the safety clutch operates during use, quickly release the trigger and remove the core drill or bit from the masonry surface being drilled.
 Do not continue work until the cause of the safety clutch operating is understood.

 • Drilling can produce large volumes of dust and debris that may be toxic.
 When necessary wear respiratory protection suitable for the work being undertaken.